 Management determines the allowance for credit losses that is required for specific loan categories based on the relative risk characteristics of the loan portfolio.
-Refer to Forms 10-K and 10-Q under the heading "Provision for Credit Losses" section of Management's Discussion and Analysis of Financial Condition and Results of Operations and note 5 of Notes to Financial Statements in Part II, Item 8 of Form 10-K and note 4 of Notes to Financial Statements in Form 10-Q for further discussion of the evaluation of the allowance for credit losses.
-Table 8 provides information regarding loans past due (accruing and nonaccrual) and impaired loans by geography and major type of credit exposure.
+Refer to Form 10-K under the heading "Provision for Credit Losses" section of Management's Discussion and Analysis of Financial Condition and Results of Operations and note 5 of Notes to Financial Statements in Part II, Item 8 of Form 10-K for further discussion of the evaluation of the allowance for credit losses.
+Table 6 provides information regarding loans past due (accruing and nonaccrual) and impaired loans by geography and major type of credit exposure.

-Table 8: Past Due and Impaired Loans by Geography
+Table 6: Past Due and Impaired Loans by Geography